hellcp/bugzilla.github.io/features.md

 ---
 title: "Features"
 permalink: /features/
+intro: "Check out what Bugzilla can do for you"
 ---

-* This will get replaced with a table of contents {:toc}
+* Table of Contents
+{:toc}

 ## For Users